SumoLogic/sumologic-kubernetes-collection/deploy/docs/v1_conf_examples.md

 ### Adding Fluentd Filter plugin

-You can add any of the Fluentd filter plugins in the `extraFilterPluginConf` section to filter data as per your needs.
+You can add any of the Fluentd filter plugins in the `extraFilterPluginConf` section to filter data based on your needs.

-**Note:** This is specific to container logs pipeline only and will not work for other logs.
+**Note:** This is specific to the container logs pipeline only and will not work for other logs.

 The below example uses the `grep` filter to match any record that satisfies the following conditions:
  - The value of the "message" field contains "cool"